IzzySoft/Adebar/doc/known_issues.md

 I wish there were means to list the „human readable app name“ along – but apart from pulling the entire `.apk` file and dissecting it via `aapt`, or trying to look up the package in the app stores' web pages, I know of no simple way to get hold on it.

+To work around that, you can manually create the corresponding cache files, as described in `hints.md`.

-Suggestions welcome.
+Alternative suggestions welcome.